 University Handbook: When choosing courses, students should look at subjects (classes) in the Handbook (course catalog): http://handbook.unimelb.edu.au, which is usually published by Nov 1 each year.
-The handbook gives a list of "Study Areas" from which students choose the most appropriate one that corresponds to their option, e.g. Sciences and Mathematics, Information Technology and Systems, etc. This will then go to a list of Undergraduate and Graduate Courses (as in, course of study which is equal to an option).
+The handbook gives a list of "Study Areas" from which students choose the most appropriate one that corresponds to their option.
+Then go to a list of Undergraduate and Graduate Courses (as in, course of study, which is equal to the student's option).
 If you scroll down, you will see all listed subjects in the Study Area.
 Be sure to click "Display All" to see the full selection of subjects.
 Clicking on the subject will allow to you view the description, prerequisites, level, etc. There is also a link to the Timetable for each subject within the description.